momchil-terziev/momchil-terziev.github.io/resources/Known problems.md

 ---
 # Known problems with ShipX

+## Issue 1
-1. Short term statistics display data in terms of the peak period only as shown below
+Short term statistics display data in terms of the peak period only as shown below

 ![](https://momchil-terziev.github.io/files/Pasted image 20220127194638.png)